napcs/rails_mobile_tutorial/README.md

 for adding news items, and then we'll explore how to publish those as JSON, XML, and then integrate jQuery Mobile.

+The source code for this is available at https://github.com/napcs/rails_mobile_tutorial and is broken into branches so you can follow along.

+Let's get started.

 Setting Up Our Environment
 ------